jhenstridge/www.jamesh.id.au/content/_index.md

   featured_image: "/images/featured-image.jpg"
 ---

-My name is James Henstridge, and this is my personal website.
+This is the personal website of James Henstridge.
 I work for [Canonical Ltd](https://www.canonical.com), currently as a member of the [Ubuntu](https://www.ubuntu.com) Desktop Team.